kwaldenphd/json-xml-python/README.md

   print(title)
 ```

-<blockquote>What do you expect this program out output?
+<blockquote>Q4: What do you expect this program out output?
 Why?
 Explain how this code works in your own words.</blockquote>

-<blockquote>Write a similar program for the .xml file that you created in the last exercise.
+<blockquote>Q5: Write a similar program for the .xml file that you created in the last exercise.
 Pull data from at least two elements.
 Copy your code and your output in your notebook and explain what your code does (or is attempting to do).</blockquote>

 ## Writing to XML from Python

-When working with JSON, `json.dumps()` made it relatively straightforward to transform a Python dictionary back into a JSON object.
+105. When working with JSON, `json.dumps()` made it relatively straightforward to transform a Python dictionary back into a JSON object.

-Going from a Python dictionary to XML is less straightforward.
+106. Going from a Python dictionary to XML is less straightforward.
 In fact, you'd want to use the [`dicttoxml` module](https://pypi.org/project/dicttoxml/) specifically designed to help with that workflow.

-For now, we're going to demonstrate how you would create the XML structure manually in Python using Element Tree and then write that to an XML file.
+107. For now, we're going to demonstrate how you would create the XML structure manually in Python using Element Tree and then write that to an XML file.

-You create the root element using `ET.Element()`.
+108. You create the root element using `ET.Element()`.

-Then you can create sub-elements (nested within the root element) using `ET.SubElement()`.
+109. Then you can create sub-elements (nested within the root element) using `ET.SubElement()`.

-The `SubElement()` function let's us specify parent elements, tags, and attribute: `SubElement(parent, tag, attrib={}, **extra)`
+110. The `SubElement()` function let's us specify parent elements, tags, and attribute: `SubElement(parent, tag, attrib={}, **extra)`

-In this example, `parent` is the parent node for the sub-element. `attrib` is a dictionary with any element attributes. `extra` are any additional keyword arguments being passed to the `SubElement()` function.
+111. In this example, `parent` is the parent node for the sub-element. `attrib` is a dictionary with any element attributes. `extra` are any additional keyword arguments being passed to the `SubElement()` function.

-Then we would use our standard file `open()` and `write()` operations to write the newly-created structure to an XML file.
+112. Then we would use our standard file `open()` and `write()` operations to write the newly-created structure to an XML file.

-To put this all together:
+113. To put this all together:
 ```Python
 # import components of Element Tree package
 import xml.etree.ElementTree as ET